-The Vancouver Canucks are set to retire Daniel and Henrik’s Sedin’s jerseys, Nos.
+The Vancouver Canucks retired Daniel and Henrik’s Sedin’s jerseys, Nos.
 22 and 33, into the rafters at Rogers Arena on Feb.
 12, 2020.
 With that in mind, let’s take a look at the greatest moments from their legendary careers.
 As I sat down to write this article, I came across a problem – how is it possible to narrow down the greatest moments of two absolute legends who gave all they had, and so much more, to one city?
 I’ve come to the following conclusion – the way they would want it done would be nothing flashy, nothing too crazy.
 Knowing the twins, they may not even want recognition for their achievements.

 That’s just the way they carried themselves over their near 20-year careers with the Canucks.
 They rarely basked in the glory of the amazing things they did, and were quick to shift the focus to their teammates whenever they had the chance to do so.
 That is, unless there was a crushing loss or a mistake to answer to; in those situations, the Sedins almost always put the blame on themselves and were the ones standing in their street clothes, answering questions while the rest of their teammates had left the arena.